totem-network/totem/README.md

 ## 💻 Requirements

-To build the production files Totem you need at least 8GB of RAM!
+To build Vinyai you need at least 8GB of free RAM!

-For the development build at least 4GB (8GB recommended)

 - nodejs (Version 10)
 - npm
-- g++
-- libpng-dev
-- libusb-1.0-0-dev
-- libudev-dev
-- make
-- rust

 ## 🎨 Features